hj-n/zadu/docs/development/post-0.5.1-exact-scaling-plan.md

 # Post-0.5.1 exact scaling plan

 > Status: active development record.
 PR 10-A established the selected-rank
-> oracle and measurement gates.
-PR 10-B is integrating that design into the
+> oracle and measurement gates, and PR 10-B integrated it into production
-> production NumPy planner and provider.
+> NumPy.
+PR 10-C is implementing native MLX and PyTorch providers.

 ## Objective